CarimA/RPG/events.md

 have a socket client on the editor which can send the entire game data when saving

+save automatically on:
+  - every 20 seconds
+  - tab swapped
+  - tab closed
+  - form closed

+ok so here's the deal:
+  - the project explorer is just a glorified filesystem. it doesn't matter what goes where, I decide that.
+    - as a result, I need to be able to create, read, update, delete
+    - drag+drop between nodes should work too

  - autosave every 30 seconds

 the project file is just a json of Dictionary<string, object>